MartinChavez/jQueryBasics/README.md

 jQuery: Basics
 ================

-A project aimed to help the user learn jQuery basic topics.
+A project aimed to help the user learn the basic topics of jQuery.
 Each unit contains a tutorial with concepts, examples and best practices.

 Topics
 ================